plone/volto/docs/source/configuration/slots.md

 ```

 `slot`
+:   String.
+    Required.
-:   The name of the slot, where the slot components are stored.
+    The name of the slot where the slot components are stored.

 `name`
+:   String.
+    Required.
-:   The name of the slot component we want to reorder.
+    The name of the slot component to reposition in the list of slot components.

 `position`
+:   Number.
+    Required.
-:   The destination position in the registered list of slot components that we want to move the slot component.
+    The destination position in the registered list of slot components.
+    The position is zero-indexed.

+(slots-getSlotComponent-label)=

 ### `getSlotComponent`